 After 10 years in social work, I transitioned to providing individual therapy.
 This shift was all about empathy, authenticity, and empowerment.
 Outside of large institutions, I'm able to provide trans and queer-competent mental healthcare in a way that's much more beneficial for my clients.
 My experience in social work intimately acquainted me with how people relate to the world and how tenuous this relationship can be.
-It's been very important to me in my career to always recognize my clients as individuals with their own unique experiences, regardless of the role they find themselves in.
+It's been very important to me to always recognize my clients as individuals with their own unique experiences, regardless of the role they find themselves in.

 What should someone know about working with you?

 My sessions are conversational with some structure and consist of me collaborating with my clients to better understand their experience and translate this into insights about the purpose, function, and impact their feelings and behaviors have on their lives and their relationships.
 Another important part of my practice is a focus on early childhood experiences and how these influence bonds in adult relationships.
 I tend to combine aspects of EMDR (Eye Movement Desensitization and Reprocessing Therapy), dialectical behavior therapy, psychodynamic therapy, and insight-oriented therapy.
 Depending on the context, I occasionally provide simple tasks to complete in and outside of the session.
 This could be as simple as a breathing exercise, questionnaire, or a worksheet.

 How would you describe your approach to therapy?

 I believe that the client is the expert on their own life and it's my job to find them the right tools.
 In my practice, the most important task I undertake is to empower my clients.
 Work, relationships, mental health issues, and life in general are extremely difficult to cope with.
 Above all, people need to hear that their feelings about these areas are valued.
 After all, this is what guides people to what's most important in life.
 In order to do this, I facilitate a trusting, non-judgmental, and empathetic therapeutic relationship.